Park Home Insurance

 Compare UK Park Home Insurance

 Park home insurance is for your holiday home to be safe when you are away.
 This makes it possible for you to escape the crowded urban area and go for a visit and relax.
-The use of a park home or as many call them a residential caravan has been enjoyed by UK citizens for decades as an escape for the weekend or longer from the hustle and bustle of the congested urban environment get too much.
+The use of a park home or as many call a residential caravan has been enjoyed by UK citizens for decades as an escape for the weekend or longer from the hustle and bustle of the congested urban environment gets too much.

 What is park home insurance?

 Park home insurance is financial protection just like what you have at your primary residence to help cover the costs if a problem or event causes damage.
 The biggest difference between park home insurance and the policy that protects your primary residence is the park home is not constantly occupied.

 The park home insurance policy provides financial protection if an unwanted and accidental event causes damage to the structure and repairs or repurchase is needed.
 There is generally no rebuild of a park home since they are mainly prefabricated homes and purchasing a new or used one by the insurance company makes more economic sense than rebuilding one.
 The policy will cover the following events;